Qumulo/docs/administrator-guide/snapshots/managing-snapshots.md

 In Qumulo Core 6.1.0 (and higher), you can lock a snapshot by using [a key located in the Qumulo file system key store](../protecting-data/managing-security-keys.html).
 You can also ensure that [a snapshot policy locks all new snapshots with a particular key](#create-snapshot-with-policy) by associating the key with the snapshot policy.

+In Qumulo Core 6.1.1 (and higher), you can ensure that a [replication target relationship locks all new policy snapshots with a particular key](#replication-target-locking) by associating the key with the replication target.

 #### To Lock a Snapshot by Using the qq CLI
 Use the `qq snapshot_lock_snapshot` command and specify the snapshot ID and either the key identifier (by using the `--lock-key-id` flag) or the key name (by using the `--lock-key-name` flag).
 For example: